fhereygers/AgenticAI/README.md

 In the top right corner you see four tabs: Agentic Workflow, Tools Catalog , LLMs and Feedback.

-By default you are in the Agentic Workflow tab, and below you find an overview of deployed workflows (if any), Draft workflows (if any any) and workflow templates.
+By default you are in the Agentic Workflow tab, and below you find an overview of deployed workflows (if any), Draft workflows (if any) and workflow templates.

 Workflow templates allow you to create a new workflow based upon a template.
 This is a sort of quick start or samples to give ideas on how to typically build workflows.